ccifra/wsl-sockets-perf/README.md

 * Tests TCP sockets over localhost
 * Tests Hypervisor sockets

+These test use port 50051 for TCP connections, and port 50053 for hypervisor sockeets connections

 ## Setup

-You must get the GUID of the WSL client VM by running
+You must get the GUID of the WSL client VM by running the following from an Administrator PowerShell
 ```
 hcsdiag list
 ```
-From an administrator powershell script

-You must register your integration service with Windows
+You must register the test client "integration service" with Windows, From Administrator PowerShell:

 ```
 $friendlyName = "HV Socket Test"